KristinaMarkevich/Test-tasks/README.md

 # Test-tasks

-Uploaded decisions for different tasks
+You can find here uploaded decisions for different tasks.